goblinhero/qo_candidate_vouchers/README.md

 The solution is in use by roughly 4400 waiters across 1200 restaurants.
 There are two frontends dependant on the backend (an iOS app and a backoffice web application). the iOS app can be up to a week to get a change approved and rolled out.

-In addition, three 3rd party integrations are present that uses the same API, one of them using the the Voucher functionality, the two others only using the order line functionality.
+In addition, three 3rd party integrations are present that uses the same API, one of them using the Voucher functionality, the two others only using the order line functionality.

 ### Current solution